GanYihuan/vue-music/README.md

 *(route.vue)*

-## 4-1: Use the chrome operation to view the qq music Back-end data.
+## 4-1: Use the chrome operation to check the qq music Back-end data
 - ✨✨
 ##### chrome check jsonp
 *(static/jsonp1.png)*